Lacri1/Immovable_Property/README.md

 ## Key Analysis

 ### 1. Apartment Price Index and Jeonse Price Ratio Trends
-- Visualized the changes in Seoul's apartment price index and jeonse (key money) price ratio from 2013 to 2023
+- Visualized the changes in Seoul's apartment price index and jeonse (key money) price ratio
 - Price index showed a continuous upward trend since 2017, peaking in 2022 before starting to decline
 - Jeonse price ratio peaked in 2017, declined, and has recently shown signs of recovery